Giggleswick School

 Head

-His style is very open-door (one pupil tells us the school feels friendlier since he’s arrived), and he likes to know what’s going on so he can take a strategic and operational approach to making improvements.
+His style is very open-door and he likes to know what’s going on so he can take a strategic and operational approach to making improvements.
 His previous career as an army officer no doubt informs his methods: seeking opinions and making decisions for the best interests of the pupils.
 ‘Leadership must be flexible.
 It depends on the audience,’ he says.

-His biggest change since taking up the headship has been to restructure the school day, bringing in more supportive prep time and extra time for co-curricular activities.
-There are now staggered lunchtimes, an hour of supervised study (with supervision tiered to pupils’ needs) and then an hour of co-curricular with 80 different activities on offer from water polo in kayaks in the pool to knitting in the library.
-For Year 11 and 13, there are study workshops tailored to their exams.
-Pupils had a say in the changes and pupil-led activities are next on the agenda.
+His first move when he took up the headship was to restructure the school day, consulting with pupils about what would work best for them.
+The result was staggered lunchtimes, an hour of supervised study (with supervision tiered to pupils’ needs) and then an hour of co-curricular with 80 different activities on offer from water polo in kayaks in the pool to knitting in the library.
+For Years 11 and 13, there are study workshops tailored to their exams.
+He’s now planning ‘Gigg 26’, a swathe of refurbishment projects that will see the junior boarding house renovated, more Year 9 and 10 study spaces, a revamp of the assembly hall to create a more flexible space and a new sixth form centre.

 Admissions